-- noise surveys are carried out for any areas or processes where it is necessary to raise voices to carry out a normal conversation when about 2 m apart or where there are impact noises such as hammering, pneumatic impact tools or explosive sources such as cartridge operated tool, - the recommendations set out in the noise surveys are implemented, in particular: - where exposure exceeds the first action value of 80 db (daily or weekly exposure, whichever is the lower) employees must be: - 1.
-Warned of the slight risk of hearing damage occurring - 2.
+- 1. Warned of the slight risk of hearing damage occurring - 2.
 Provided with hearing protection and shown how to use it - where exposure exceeds the second action value of 85 db (daily or weekly exposure, whichever is the higher) or where there is exposure to impact noises 137db or above, employees must be: - 1.
 Warned of the significant risk of hearing damage occurring - 2.
-Provided with hearing protection and shown how to use it - 3.
-Supervised effectively to ensure the hearing protection it is used - 4.
+Supervised effectively to ensure the hearing protection it is used - 3.
 Receive annual hearing checks